 - Rowlf was for years unvoiced in movies and TV specials (or only made small grunts or laughs) after Jim Henson's death, since it was thought that he was the character that most resembled Henson.

-- Henson's Dr. Teeth and fellow Muppeteer Richard Hunt's Scooter and Janice were in the same boat for the longest as well.
+- Henson's Dr. Teeth and fellow Muppeteer Richard Hunt's Scooter and Janice were in the same boat for the longest time as well.